 - New academics (probationary lecturers) - sessions are provided by Academic Staff Development firstname.lastname@example.org, through the Pathway to HEA Fellowship for probationary lecturers

-- All academics who supervise - the UoBath’s Development opportunities for those who teach and/or research, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management, and Wellbeing.
+- All academics who supervise - the Centre of Learning & Teaching Staff Development Opportunities, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management, and Wellbeing.

 Introduction to doctoral supervision

 This is core session that is mandatory training for probationers on a teaching and research contract.
 It is highly recommended for all who are new to doctoral supervision.
 As well as providing tips and tools for different parts of the doctoral supervision process, this session offers the opportunity to consider some of the issues and challenges associated with doctorate supervision.